Tutorial Overview

 Step 2: Save the File

-Save as myGenesis.json in the same folder as Geth
+Save myGenesis.json in the same working folder you will use for Geth.

 Initialize the Genesis Block